oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 	The Stack Monitoring Enterprise Summary page provides an overall health and performance of your entire enterprise.
 The top tier enables you to quickly see, identify, and triage resources that are **Down** to help remediate outages.
 Locate the **Status Summary** doughnut chart on the upper left side of the page.
 You can see a count of resources by each status across the enterprise.
 This chart provides a quick visualization of how many resources are in a **Down** or **Not Reporting** state across your enterprise.
 Let's investigate any resources that are **Down**.

-	![Stack Monitoring Enterprise Summary page, status summary chart](images/1-1-ent-sum.png " ")

 	Find the **Down** label in the Status summary chart.
 Clicking **Down** opens a slide-out reporting all of the resources in a down state.

+	![Stack Monitoring Enterprise Summary page, status summary chart](images/1-1-ent-sum.png " ")

 	The slide-out filter can be changed to quickly view all resources in any given state.
 This list can be sorted by name, status, and type.
 You can search by name to quickly view the status of any given resource.
 Clicking a resource name will navigate you to that resource's homepage to continue an investigation.
-We will cover resource homepages and navigation later in this lab.
+We will cover resource homepages and navigation later in this workshop.

 	![Stack Monitoring alarm slide-out filtered by resources that are down](images/1-2-ent-sum.png " ")

 3. Review all resources that are **Not Reporting**

-	Now that we have identified resources in a down state, let's identify those that are Not Reporting.
+	Now that we have identified resources in a down state, let's identify those that are **Not Reporting**.
 Not Reporting generally indicates the agent is no longer uploading data.
 Stack Monitoring updates the status of monitored resources to Not Reporting to inform you there is an issue obtaining the resource's status.
-Alarms can be configured to notify you when the resource is Down or Not Reporting.
+A single availability alarms can be configured to notify you when the resource is either Down or Not Reporting.
+An alarm such as this and others are outlined in the [Setting Up Alarm](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/setting-alarms.html) section of the documentation.

-	Using the Status filter located in the center of the slide-out, update the Status filter from Down to Not reporting.
+	Using the Status filter located in the center of the slide-out, update the Status filter from **Down** to **Not reporting**.
 The table now displays all the resources in a Not Reporting state.
 Clicking a resource name will navigate you to that resource's homepage, where you can leverage the Stack Monitoring resource associations to identify the agent monitoring the resource and navigate to the agent's homepage to troubleshoot.
 We'll cover navigating to related resources in a later lab.
 For now, let's return to the Enterprise Summary.
 Click the **Close** button in the lower-left corner of the slide-out.

  	![Stack Monitoring alarm slide-out filtered by resources that are not reporting](images/1-3-ent-sum.png " ")